viamrobotics/micro-rdk/micro-rdk-installer/README.md

 When using a machine running a version of MacOS, the user will be blocked from running the executable.
 To fix this, **Control+Click** the binary in Finder and then, in the following two prompts select **Open**.
 Close whatever terminal window this opens and then you should be able to run the installer.

+### Error: FlashConnect

+This may occur because the serial port chosen if/when prompted is incorrect.
+However, if the correct port has been selected, try the following:

+1. Run the installer as explained above
+2. When prompted to select a serial port
+    1. Hold down the "EN" or enable button on your ESP32
+    2. With the above button held down, select the correct serial port
+    3. Still holding down the enable button, now also press and hold down the "Boot" button.
+Then release both buttons simultaneously.

 ## Testing NVS